pegasystems/pega-helm-charts/charts/backingservices/charts/autopilot/README.md

 ### Adding custom OpenAI models to the model list

-Models for custom OpenAI-compatible providers use `provider: custom-openai` in the model JSON.
+Models for custom OpenAI-compatible providers use `provider: custom` in the model JSON.
 The `creator` field must match the `creator` value configured in `customOpenAI.providers`.
 The `name` field is the model identifier sent to the provider API.

 > **Important:** `model_name` must not contain slashes.
 Use `name` for the actual API model identifier when it contains slashes (e.g., `openrouter/free`).